oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/encounters.md

 - Note: “Coin must toll midnight within Pike walls” (points to Nuln den).

 ---

+## [S04] Border Reprise — Paravvon Gate of Perfumes (Social/Skill)
+- Where: Bretonnian gatehouse outside Parravon
+- Tone: Courtly suspicion with perfumers and clergy

+### Setup
+Visitors are “sniffed” for perfumed corruption.
+A perfumers’ guild agent and a chaplain of the Lady share the lectern.

+### Play
+- Choose a route: Etiquette/Charm to pass clean; Bribery/Trade to grease the ledger; or flash a Morr token for doctrinal priority.

+### Outcomes
+- Visa stamp; stigma if you fail decorum; +1 Heat with Traditionalists if you flaunt Orc tokens.

+---

+## [S04] Perfumed Bog Hazards (Exploration)
+- Where: Sunken road to Château Malchance
+- Tone: Sweet rot; willows over black water

+### Obstacles
+- Mire checks for carts; leech swarms attracted by perfume; false lights in fog.

+### Clues
+- Raven markers point the correct path; a waystone of Morr grants +10 to the next navigation test if invoked.

+---

+## [S04] Practice Waltz (Social/Puzzle)
+- Where: Château Malchance ballroom
+- Tone: Courtly dread; unseen strings

+### Play
+- Three dances as a formal social duel.
+Each failed step inflicts a spectral slap (minor WP or social penalty).

+### Outcomes
+- Gain or lose favor with Margot; earn a Vow-Token on a flawless set.

+---

+## [S04] Mirror Hall Duel (Skirmish/Timing)
+- Where: Mirror Hall
+- Tone: Echoed motion; delayed reflections

+### Rule of Delay
+- Actions echo one round later.
+Use timing to bait reflections or to be in two “places” at once.

+### Reward
+- Mirror Shard Boon (cancel one reflection-based effect in Session 05).

+---

+## [S04] Chapel Sanctification (Ritual)
+- Where: Mis-consecrated chapel
+- Tone: Whispered reliquary hum; incense and lilies

+### Play
+- Sanctify to Morr (free or weaken Margot), redirect to the Lady’s shadow (empower Margot), or dismantle relics (free wills, anger clergy).

+### Consequences
+- Gain Chapel Reliquary Ash; modify Session 05 reflection hazards and social sway.

 ## Midnight on the Nuln Docks (Foreshadow Artois)
 - Where: Nuln waterfront, outside Sir Arto Brett’s Golden Pike